ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 	Pros: all the desired information here is quite easily read from events — the number of retries, their reasons, the size of the intervals between retries.
 It seems that it is possible not to create spans here.

 	Cons: the size of intervals is still more convenient and conceptually correct to look at spans.
 Also, we need to see if there is any information that may change from retry to retry, but which we would like to dig into the span rather than looking for it through events.
-For example, will client id be such information?
-Or transaction id?
+For example, will client ID be such information?
+Or transaction ID?

 	But there is also a difficulty in implementing retries.
-In the case of nbs/nfs and ydb, the code responsible for retries usually lies in the corresponding sdk.
+In the case of Blockstore/Filestore and ydb, the code responsible for retries usually lies in the corresponding sdk.
 Is it possible to ask this code to follow the desired retry policy?
 In the case of ydb, perhaps this is feasible — we will need to take a closer look at the settings offered by the ydb go sdk.
-In the case of nbs, apparently this will not work — after all, there is currently no tracing at the level of the nbs go sdk.
-If we decide to make tracing in the nbs go sdk, we will have to provide for the settings of the retry policy.
+In the case of Blockstore, apparently this will not work — after all, there is currently no tracing at the level of the Blockstore go sdk.
+If we decide to make tracing in the Blockstore go sdk, we will have to provide for the settings of the retry policy.

 ### Error handling